-Masja is the final novel in the powerful triptych of the family Tolstoy that Carola Hansson began with, writing the August Prize-nominated novel Andrey (1994).
+Masja is the final novel in the powerful triptych about the family Tolstoy that Carola Hansson began with, writing the August Prize nominated novel Andrey (1994).
 Andrey is about the son of Lev Tolstoy, who was regarded as the family’s black sheep, while the next book, With a name like mine (2005), depicting the search for his grandson who emigrated to the US.

 This novel sets daughter Masja in the center.
 She was the one of the children who stood the famous writer closest and therefore the one that might be most vulnerable to his patriarchal power.
 Also her mother wanted to control her life.
 The novel is about Masja’s search for her own identity, and the tense relationship between father and daughter is the book’s main theme.
 Masja provides a composite portrait of the complex person Lev Tolstoy.